 How to Prepare for Competency-Based Interview Questions

-For each situation, write down the situation or problem, the actions you took to handle the problem, and the ultimate results.
+- For each skill, write down the situation, the actions you took to handle the problem, and the ultimate results.
 This is a modified version of the STAR interview review response technique.
 STAR stands for situation, task, action, result.
 Using this technique will help you give a brief, coherent, and structured response to interview questions.

 Examples of Competency-Based Interview Questions